jonpalmisc/pmt/README.md

 The smart quotes plugin will automatically replace "dumb quotes" with typographically correct quote characters.

+## Syntax highlighting

+There are two built-in plugins for syntax highlighting: one for Highlight.js and one for Prism.js, named `highlight` and `prism`, respectively.
+If you enable these plugins, **you must** use the default highlighting stylesheet (found in the include folder) **or** bring your own.
+Otherwise, it will appear as if nothing is happening!
+See the documentation for each highlighter for more info on customization.

 ## Page polyfill

 Chrome doesn't support some of the more fancy paged CSS features, but you can